 Collecting information in a community during an emergency or non-emergency situation is an important aspect of public health.
 The recent train derailment and chemical spill in Ohio signifies the need to have the right tools for responding to community environmental health disasters.
-In Nebraska, no CAPSERs have been performed.
+In Nebraska, two RNAs have been conducted using methods designed for the unique needs of the jurisdictions (not CASPER methodology), but no traditional CASPER has been conducted.
 This project would help DHHS build the capacity to respond to a disaster or other event so that policy leaders and emergency managers have a process built for a future disaster or public health emergency.